mit-han-lab/torchquantum/artifact/example1/README.md

 Here we show an example to solve an MNIST-0123 task.

-The target device is IBMQ_Quito, and circuit design space is U3+CU3.
+The target device is IBMQ_Lima, and circuit design space is U3+CU3.

 ## Installation